Multisample DNA + Protein#

 3. Mean cell read depth: refers the minimum mean read depth for a cell to be included in the analysis, otherwise the cell will be removed.
 By default this is set to 40.

-4. Diploid clone in DNA: refers to which subclone you are setting as the true diploid population.
+4. Diploid clone in DNA: refers to which subclone is used as the true diploid population.
 All ploidy estimates will be calculated in relation to this diploid population.
-We recommend setting this to your ‘WT’ population or most parent clone present.
+We recommend setting this to the ‘WT’ population or earliest clone present.

 Once the above filters are set, the visualizations can be changed.